 Suppose we are planning an RCT in which we randomly assign individuals to either a treatment (D = 1) or a control group (D = 0) with corresponding potential outcomes Y_1 and Y_0 , respectively.
 After administering the treatment to the treatment group, we collect data on outcomes Y for both groups so that $Y = DY_1 + (1 - D)Y_0$.
-We also conduct a survey to collect data on a potentially very high-dimensional vector of covariates Z (e.g. from a household survey covering demographics, social background, income etc.) that predicts potential outcomes.
-These covariates are a subset of the universe of predictors of potential outcomes, denoted by X. Random assignment of D means that D is independent of potential outcomes and of X.
+We also conduct a survey to collect data on a potentially very high-dimensional vector of covariates Z (e.g., from a household survey covering demographics, social background, income etc.) that predicts potential outcomes.
+These covariates are a subset of the universe of predictors of potential outcomes and of X.

 Our goal is to estimate the average treatment effect $\beta_0 := E[Y_1 - Y_0]$ as precisely as possible.
 In the previous section, for the sake of simplicity, we measured precision by the asymptotic variance of the OLS estimator.
-In this section, we consider the arguably more relevant measure of finite sample mean-squared error (MSE) of the treatment effect estimator.
-Since our estimator is unbiased, the finite sample MSE corresponds to the estimator's finite sample variance.
+In this section, we consider the arguably more relevant measure of the finite-sample mean-squared error (MSE) of the treatment effect estimator.
+Since our estimator is unbiased, the finite-sample MSE corresponds to the estimator's finite-sample variance.